TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 For packages that support it, explicit template instantation can massively reduce the compile times for the C++ code involved.
-To see what packages support explicit instantation just search the CMakeCache.txt file for varibles with ``ENABLE_EXPLICIT_INSTANTIATION`` in the name.
+To see what packages support explicit instantation just search the CMakeCache.txt file for variables with ``ENABLE_EXPLICIT_INSTANTIATION`` in the name.

 Disabling the Fortran compiler and all Fortran code